What is the Difference between Herringbone and Chevron Hardwood Floors?

 The advantage is that it can be easily glued, stapled or floated by the Value Carpets installation crew.
 The saving on labour costs alone makes both types of hardwood floor tiles a worthwhile investment – plus they look stunning!

-Check out our Testimonials page to find out how we have provided superb customer service to our previous clients.
+In the meantime, check out our Testimonials page to find out how we have provided superb customer service to our previous clients.
+Alternatively, take a look at our gallery to view some of our